 Similarly, in Central and Eastern Europe and Central Asian Countries there are about 40% women judges.
 Elsewhere in Canada, 4 of the 9 judges on the Canadian Supreme court are women and that is nearly the case in the US where 3 of the 9 judges on the US Supreme Court are women.

-Again in New Zealand, the number of female judges has risen from 26% to 28% in the last 5 years while in the UK, 19% of women make up the judiciary and 37% percent of judges in the Tribunal Service are women.
-If we decide to turn to statistics of women in the US judiciary, we would discover that nearly 33% of state and federal court judges are women.
+Again in New Zealand, the number of female judges has risen from 26% to 28% in the last 5 years, while in the UK, 19% of women make up the judiciary and 37% percent of judges in the Tribunal Service are women.
+If we decide to turn to statistics of women in the US judiciary, we will find that nearly 33% of state and federal court judges are women.